Rean-Schwarze/Genshin-Artifact-Manage-System/README.md

 ### Enjoy!

 ## Attention
-In CMakeLists.txt, I commented out the line of "Resources.qrc" because it can improve the speed of compilation.
+In "CMakeLists.txt", I commented out the line of "Resources.qrc" because it can improve the speed of compilation.